OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **This document**
 This document discusses AI cyber security threats and controls.
 Security here means preventing unauthorized access, use, disclosure, disruption, modification, or destruction.
 Modification includes manipulating the behaviour of an AI model in unwanted ways.

-This initiative was taken by OWASP, triggered by Rob van der Veer - bridge builder for security standards, senior director at Software Improvement Group, with 31 years of experience in AI & security, lead author of ISO/IEC 5338 on AI engineering, founding father of OpenCRE, and currently working on security requirements concerning the EU AI act in CEN/CENELEC.
+The AI Exchange initiative was taken by OWASP, triggered by Rob van der Veer - bridge builder for security standards, senior director at Software Improvement Group, with 31 years of experience in AI & security, lead author of ISO/IEC 5338 on AI engineering, founding father of OpenCRE, and currently working on security requirements concerning the EU AI act in CEN/CENELEC.

-This is all draft and work in progress for others to review and amend.
+This material is all draft and work in progress for others to review and amend.
 It serves as input to ongoing key initiatives such as the EU AI act, ISO/IEC 27090, the [OWASP ML top 10](https://mltop10.info/), [OWASP LLM top 10](https://llmtop10.com/), and many more initiatives can benefit from consistent terminology and insights across the globe.

 **If you're an AI security expert, here's how to contribute:**